Los Alamos, California: Arts and culture

 Los Alamos Old Days is a celebration held in September annually on Bell Street.
 Los Alamos Old Days is usually two days long and offers stands and booths as well as a parade that celebrates the agriculture and history around Los Alamos Valley, the Valley of the Cottonwoods.
 In local Spanish, "álamo" refers to Fremont Cottonwood (Populus fremontii) trees, native to the area.
 Many of these "cottonwoods" grew along the banks of San Antonio Creek.

 In popular culture

 The town was featured in Visiting... with Huell Howser Episode 1022.

+In the 2004 film Sideways, Stephanie, one of the four main characters played by Sandra Oh, lives in Los Alamos.

+The town, particularly the Union Hotel, served as the shooting location for the music video for Say Say Say by Michael Jackson and Paul McCartney.